 shall have been made under conditions meeting the requirements of

-Subchapter C of this chapter.
+Food Code, Chapter 3 - Food.
 The ice shall be obtained only in blocked,

 chipped, crushed, or cubed form and in single-use safe plastic or